 Turnitin operates a transformer-based classifier trained specifically on student writing.
 The training corpus is millions of papers Turnitin has access to through its plagiarism database, paired with samples generated by major language models.
 This is the key advantage Turnitin has over generic detectors: it knows what student writing looks like at a depth other tools do not.

-The model returns an estimated percentage of the document that appears to be AI-generated, in 1-percent increments, alongside a sentence-by-sentence highlight.
-Turnitin's documentation states the false-positive rate is below 1% for documents above 300 words, but independent studies have measured higher rates, particularly for non-native English writers and for highly technical prose.
+The model returns an estimated percentage of the document that appears to be AI-generated, alongside a sentence-by-sentence highlight.
+Independent studies have measured higher false-positive rates than Turnitin's claimed 1%, particularly for non-native English writers and for highly technical prose.
+Treat the score as a signal, not a forensic conclusion.

 What Turnitin specifically flags